Scorhill: Description

 Several stones show scars and marks of vandalism by stone cutters including rows of holes on many, arranged in lines so the stones could be split with a wedge.
-Estimates for the original number of stones have varied between 51 and approximately 70 making it among Devon's widest stone circles with the tallest remaining monolith.
-Although badly damaged, Scorhill has not been subject to any form of restoration giving it a distinctly ancient atmosphere.
+Estimates for the original number of stones have varied between 51 and approximately 70, making it among Devon's widest stone circles with the tallest remaining monolith.
+Although badly damaged, Scorhill has not been subject to any form of restoration, giving it a distinctly ancient atmosphere.

 Archaeology

-Flint artefacts from around the site on Gidleigh Moor date as far back as 8500 BC during the Mesolithic period and are now held at Torquay Museum.
+Flint artefacts from around the site on Gidleigh Moor date as far back as 8500 BC, during the Mesolithic period, and are now held at Torquay Museum.

 Folklore

 Scorhill is situated in a landscape of megalithic monuments and features in local stories about horses unwilling to pass through the circle.
-Some folklore links it to The Tolmen, a stone with a large, donut-shaped hole in it, overhanging a nearby stream.
-One story of the "faithless wives and fickle maidens" tells the tale of unfaithful women being made to wash themselves in a nearby pool, run around Scorhill three times and then pass through the Tolmen and pray in front of the stones for absolution.
+Some folklore links it to The Tolmen, a stone with a large doughnut-shaped hole in it, overhanging a nearby stream.
+One story of the "faithless wives and fickle maidens" is of unfaithful women being made to wash themselves in a nearby pool, run around Scorhill three times and then pass through the Tolmen and pray in front of the stones for absolution.
 Unforgiven women were crushed by a stone, giving the eerie suggestion as to why so many stones have fallen.